 - Keeps your Presentation as it is (animations, trigger animations, custom slide aspect ratio, styles, audio, videos)

-- Includes a SWF player that can be embedded anywhere.
+- Includes an SWF player that can be embedded anywhere.

-- Does not creates different files, just one single file is produced.
+- It does not create different files, just one single file is produced.

 - It can upload your presentations to SlideBoom